2022 New England Patriots season: Uniform changes

-For the first time since the 2012 season, the Patriots will wear their red and white "throwback" uniforms for select games.
+For the first time since the 2012 season, the Patriots wore their red and white "throwback" uniforms for select games.
 The red jersey and white helmet combination, with the "Pat the Patriot" logo, was last worn regularly in the 1992 New England Patriots season.
 The Patriots wore it for select games as an alternate uniform starting 2002, but NFL rules restricting teams to wearing the same helmet designs for the entire season were enacted after 2012.
 When that rule was rescinded for the 2022 season, the Patriots brought back their classic uniforms as an alternate.
-In week 7 against the Chicago Bears, the Patriots wore silver pants for the first time since the 2019 season, but the red stripes were more wider than the previous silver pants to match the blue pants style.
+In week 7 against the Chicago Bears, the Patriots wore silver pants for the first time since the 2019 season, but the red stripes were wider than the previous silver pants to match the blue pants style.